Brindle dogs are some of the most popular dog breeds in the world. They are loved for their stunning coats that are often described as tiger-like.

 Boston Terriers have been nicknamed “The American Gentleman” because of how good-natured and well-behaved they are.

-The brindle gene is rare in Dachshunds, but the markings are still accepted by the breed standard
+The brindle gene is a rare Dachshund color, but the markings are still accepted by the breed standard

 Brindle can appear on these dogs whether they have short or long hair.
 However, the gene is only inherited by Dachshunds who have smooth hair.